-Vincent van Gogh is famous nowadays for two things.
-Firstly, his unstoppable creativity – he produced 2,100 artworks in just over a decade.
+Vincent van Gogh is famous today for two reasons.
+Firstly, his unstoppable creativity.
+He produced 2,100 artworks in just over a decade.
 And, secondly, his struggles with his mental health.
-The famous ear incident was the catalyst for him admitting himself into the Saint-Remy Asylum, where he stayed for a year.
-Whilst there, he created one of his most famous works The Starry Night .
-But he also immersed himself in another project.
-Due to a lack of human models during the winter months, Van Gogh occupied his time by copying the works of his favorite artists; among them Eugene Delacroix and Francois Millet.
-Most of the copies he made come from this period in his life, but there are others that originate from the time he spent in Arles and Paris.
+The famous ear incident was the catalyst for admitting himself into the Saint-Remy Asylum, where he stayed for a year.
+While there, Van Gogh occupied his time by copying the works of his favorite artists; among them Eugene Delacroix and Francois Millet.
+Van Gogh made also other copies during the time he spent in Arles and Paris.

-Van Gogh particularly admired the work of Realist painter Francois Millet, and copied several of his paintings.
+Van Gogh particularly admired the work of Realist painter Jean-François Millet (1814–1875) and copied several of his paintings.
 He felt that the French artist was a kindred spirit as he too wanted to depict the true life of peasants.
-In Noon Rest from Work Van Gogh transforms Millet’s pastel artwork.
-By using his trademark brushwork and contrasting the blue-violet tones of the peasants clothes against the yellow orange of the hay, he provides a new perspective to the work.
+In Noon Rest from Work, Van Gogh transforms Millet’s pastel artwork.
+By using his trademark brushwork and contrasting the blue-violet tones of the peasants’ clothes against the yellow-orange of the hay, he provides a new perspective to the work.